 This blog was originally published in 2019, but we’re bringing it back.
 We think it’s a valuable and positive resource for businesses navigating the post-pandemic landscape.

-Sure, remote work is mandatory for most of us in the time of COVID, but did you know that many people actually prefer working remotely?
-And people working away from the office are often more productive – and even happier!
+Sure, remote work was mandatory for most of us in COVID-19 quarantine, but did you know that many people prefer working remotely?
+People working away from the office are often more productive – even happier.

 What is remote work, exactly?
-Put simply, it's a working style that allows employees and teams to operate outside of traditional workplace settings, with an emphasis on working from any locale or destination.
+Simply put, it's a working style that allows employees and teams to operate outside of traditional workplace settings, with an emphasis on working from any destination.

-Whether part or full time, remote workers can execute their tasks and achieve goals without having to be in one specific place with their office counterparts.
+Whether part or full time, remote workers can finish their tasks without having to be in a set place with their coworkers.
 More employees are pushing for remote work opportunities, making it a key driver of recruitment and retention for many organizations.